mbannour/AkkaHttp-Mongodb/README.md

 # AkkaHttp-Mongodb

-This is a simple project, in which I used akka http for creating REST API with a Mongodb as database for storing and retrieving data.
+This is a simple project, in which I used akka HHTP for creating REST API with a Mongodb as database for storing and retrieving data.
 In this Project I used the following technologies:

 - **MongoDB Scala Driver** which provides asynchronous event-based observable sequences for MongoDB.
-- **circe** for
+- **circe**
 - **Akka HTTP**